 The school itself is 16 000 square metres over four floors with classrooms, group rooms, as well as a library, canteen, auditorium and two large auditoriums.

 Amalie Skrams School also has a multipurpose hall, which can be divided into three gymnasiums, as well as a training centre.
+The school has a strong sustainability profile; for example, heat from the building's waste water and excess heat from the swimming pool is used to heat the school.

 School and swimming pool designed into the terrain